Lee Owens has a reputation for being exceptional when it comes to producing offensive game plans on a weekly basis during the football season.

 Before arriving at Galion, Owens was an assistant coach and the head football coach, social studies teacher and assistant principal at Crestview High School (1978-83) in Ashland.
 Owens spent two years as the defensive coordinator under Bill Seder, an AU graduate and a member of the school’s Hall of Fame.
 He became the head coach at age 24 in 1981.
 He guided the Cougars to a 10-0 record and a final ranking of third in the state that season.

-The AU head coach got his start in coaching at Waynesfield-Goshen High School in Waynesfield, OH, in 1977.
+The AU head coach got his start in coaching at Waynesfield-Goshen High School in Waynesfield, Ohio, in 1977.

 Owens earned his bachelor of arts degree from Bluffton College in 1977.

 Owens and his wife, Dianne, are the parents of four adult children – Ben, Andy, Leanne and Molly.
-They have three grandchildren, Benjamin Lee, who is seven, Natalie, who is five and Emerson Mae who was born last February.
+They have six grandchildren.

 The AU head coach was born on July 17, 1956.